alekssnikitinss-art/OnShape_Server_API/README.md

   (26.11.25) Lots of errors, some were internal server errors, mistakes in code that prevented to sent values back, Mostly seen errors where 400 and 500, depending on the function.
 GET and POST erros were seen, while trying to get variables and while trying to push data back to OnShape.
   (02:52) The errors, have not been fixed, notes of errors have been made, issues have been created.
 FS code and Idea has been scraped, waas not work the time.
 API holds ups nicely, one improvment could be made, ON CLICK, response time between click and result, current results are averaging around *1250ms*, ideal would be *100 - 500ms*.
   (27.11.2025)
   (10:06AM) New notes of issues have been made in regards of using File:"Lenght_test".
 New time stamps of OnClick speed seen, some improvments in MIN speed - 938MS while max remains bigger 1295ms.
+  New files were added, for modifying and adding structure to the API and whole Server.
+For easier and faster working server.